jarecoo/practice/notes.md

 - Realize that there will always be downsides, imperfections, mistakes, harm, etc. Ride the waves, find your own inner peace. (mediation) (“there is no effort without error and shortcoming“)
 - “A person often meets his destiny on the road he took to avoid it” - Jean de La Fontaine
 - Be patient with yourself, and extend that to those around you.
+- It’s impossible to live a perfect life; to not make mistakes and do (or not do) things you may regret later.
+Do what you can, but don’t sweat stuff too much.
+Live life as best as you can, but accept you won’t do everything perfectly, and let it go.
 - Reset.
 Readjust.
 Restart.
 Refocus.
 As many times as you need to.
 - “Every time you get upset a little bit of life leaves the body” The Daily Stoic, p.52
 - “It is quite impossible to unite happiness with a yearning for what we don’t have.’
 Epictetus, Discourses, 3.24.17 Locate that yearning for more, better, someday and see it for what it is: the enemy of your contentment.
 Choose it or your happiness.”
 The Daily Stoic, p.57